How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 Understanding AP Self-Study and Exam Structure

-Most AP exams have two parts:
+Most AP exams are divided into two sections:

 • Multiple-choice questions